Khatia Dekanoidze

 Khatia Dekanoidze (Georgian: ხატია დეკანოიძე, Ukrainian: Хатія Деканоїдзе; born 20 January 1977) is a Georgian politician who served as Minister of Education and Science in 2012 and as a Member of Parliament since 2020, as well as a former Ukrainian official, serving as Chief of the National Police of Ukraine in 2015–2016.

 Launching her career following the Rose Revolution of 2003, Dekanoidze first served as an official within the Ministry of Internal Affairs and as a diplomat, before being appointed as head of the Police Academy to oversee law enforcement recruitment reforms.
 In 2012, she became head of the National Examination Center and Minister of Education and Science in the last months of the Saakashvili presidency.
 Following UNM's loss in the 2012 parliamentary elections, she joined the opposition, before moving to Ukraine in 2015, where she was appointed as Chief of the National Police under during the presidency of Petro Poroshenko.

 Returning to Georgia in 2016, she was elected to Parliament in 2020 and joined the legislature in May 2021 after a boycott in the midst of a political crisis.
 She served as Chairwoman of the UNM Faction in the Parliament, the only opposition faction in the legislature, from May 2021 to February 2023.
+In a row with her party, she left the United National Movement on 24 March 2023.

 Personal life

-Khatia Dekanoidze was born on January 20, 1977, in Tbilisi, at the time the capital of the Georgian Soviet Socialist Republic.
+Khatia Dekanoidze was born on 20 January 1977, in Tbilisi, at the time the capital of the Georgian Soviet Socialist Republic.
 She studied international relations and diplomacy and received her bachelor's degree from Tbilisi State University in 1999.
 In parallel, she also received training from the Central European University in Vienna, as well as the US-based RAND Corporation.